codefresh-support/cf-utils/csdp/README.md

 A set of scripts to help with Codefresh Software Delivery Platform Management

-## cf-runtime-uninstall.sh
+## cf-runtime-uninstall.sh csdp-runtime-uninstall.sh

-A script to remove all the parts that may have been left behind after a failed uninstallation for the runtime.
+A scripts to remove all the parts that may have been left behind after a failed uninstallation for the runtime.

 ### Pre-requisites